The Big Show 2018

 The Big Show is an ambitious annual exhibition of new work by artists practicing within a 100-mile radius of Lawndale.

-• The Big Show is open to artists living within a 100-mile radius of Lawndale Art Center.
+• The Big Show is open to artists living within a 100-mile radius of Lawndale.

-• Each artist may submit up to three (3) original artworks completed within the last one (1) year, 2017 to present.
+• Each artist may submit up to 3 original artworks completed between January 2017 to present.

 • Work must fit through the 6' 9" x 4' 11" entryway and cannot exceed 200 pounds in weight.

-• Works previously exhibited in Houston or created in art classes will be disqualified.
+• Works previously exhibited in Houston will be disqualified.

 • All works must be exhibition ready and include proper hanging hardware.
-Works that are not stable enough to endure the exhibition may be disqualified.
+Works that are not stable enough to endure the exhibition may not be eligible.

 • All works must be available for the duration of the exhibition.